NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/README.md

   Create a virtual environment
   Create a Python virtual environment
   -Windows, macOS or Linux
-    -Create the environment
+     Create the environment
       python -m venv venv
   -Windows
-    -Activate the environment
+     Activate the environment
       ./venv/scripts/activate
   -macOS or Linux
-    -Activate the environment
+     Activate the environment
        source ./venv/bin/activate

 # Install Flask and other libraries